bandoos/actrsh/README.md

   -h  --help        Print help information
   -c  --command     specify the 3rd party program to be executed in the
                     background

-  -d  --models-dir  the path to the models directory  to AutoComplete '(load
+  -d  --models-dir  the path to the models directory  to AutoComplete the
-                    \"'.
-Can be repeated to specify more than one folder.
+                    '(load ' prefix.
+Can be repeated to specify more than one folder
-                    Default: ./

   -l  --model-list  can be repeated to specify more than one model.
 Functions
                     parsed from the given paths will be added to the autocompletion for the "(" prefix

 ```

 # Examples